B-Loaiza/B-Loaiza/README.md

-- 👋 Hi, I’m Brian Loaiza
+- 👋 Hi, I’m Brian Loaiza.
 - 👀 I’m a frontend developer.
 - 🌱 I’m interested in creating emmersive web experiences through 3d development and graphics.
 - 💞️ I’m looking to collaborate on website and mobile app projects.